Skip to main content

 Understanding your ALE and FRV coverage: what qualifies, how to document expenses, and how to counter common insurer tactics that limit your benefits.

-Advance Payments and Partial Payments: Your Right to Money Before the Claim Is Resolved
+Advance and Partial Payments: Money Before Claim Closes

-Advance Payments on Insurance Claims: Your Statutory Right to Receive Undisputed Amounts Now
+Advance Payments: Your Right to Undisputed Amounts Now

-California law requires insurers to pay undisputed claim amounts promptly, even while disputed portions are still being adjusted.
-Learn how to demand advance payments, avoid the full-and-final check trap, and protect your rights when accepting partial payments.
+California law requires insurers to pay undisputed claim amounts promptly.
+How to demand advance payments and avoid the full-and-final check trap.

-When your insurance company says they will only pay Additional Living Expenses after you spend the money — why that position is often wrong, what California law requires, and how to get advance ALE payments without fronting your own cash.
+When your insurer says they will pay ALE only after you spend the money - why that position is often wrong under California law and how to get advances.

 Animal and Pest Damage Insurance Claims: What Is Covered and What Is Not